 Three years after the first steam train in Australia ran from Melbourne to Sandridge (Port Melbourne) in 1854, a railway, the first Victorian country line was built between Geelong and Greenwich (This was in Newport but further south-east of the current Newport station) by the Geelong and Melbourne Railway Co.
-It is stated that the line was completed on 8/8/1857, the last rail being fastened near the present Laverton station.
-As the line lost money the Victorian Railways took the railway over in 1860.
+It is stated that the line was completed on 8 August 1857, the last rail being fastened near the present Laverton station.
+As the line lost money the Victorian Railways took the rail line in 1860.

 The next railway in our area – “the shortest railway line in the Colony, it may be in the world” – served the Williamstown Racecourse.
 It branched off the Geelong line and ran to near Kororoit Creek just south of Kororoit Creek Road.
 It was opened on 6 April 1885.

-The line to Alton proper was constructed privately by the Altona Bay Co. in 1888, and the first official trains ran to the Land Sale on 8th September the same year and on succeeding weekends.
+The line to Altona proper was constructed privately by the Altona Bay Co. in 1888, and the first official trains ran to the Land Sale on 8th September the same year and on succeeding weekends.
 A twice daily six days a week service was provided by the company by means of a steam rail car which connected with a Government train at the racecourse that ran to Spencer Street.
-The service was cancelled 14/8/1890.
+The service was cancelled 14 August 1890.

 Initially there was one station only, “Altona” at Pier Street.
-Then in November 1888 the line was extended about a mile west to a station “Altona Beach” just west of Grieve Parade.
-The line possibly continued to rejoin the Geelong railway between present Galvin and Laverton stations where a station “Edinborough” was to be constructed.
-Certainly the formation and bridgework were prepared.
+Then in November 1888 the line was extended about a mile west to a station “Altona Beach” just east of Grieve Parade.

 When Hosie opened his mine just past the “Altona Beach” platform in 1895 the Company hired a hired a steam engine from the Railways to work their railway between July 1895 and March 1896, possibly to haul coal.
 When this venture failed the railway fell into disuse until about 1908 when the Melbourne & Altona Colliery commenced operations.
 A spur was built from the old line beyond Altona station to the mine in 1909 and trains ran as required from Newport to bring in supplies and take out coal.
 In 1916 trains were used to bring in Army personnel to the camp at Altona.

-On the 1st of December, 1917, a steam passenger service was restored to the former “Altona” station at Pier Street, and the station renamed “Altona Beach”.
+On 1 December, 1917, a steam passenger service was restored to the former “Altona” station at Pier Street, and the station renamed “Altona Beach”.
 The Land Co. paid for the train and the Railways ran it.
-Most of the engines and carriages used were of ancient vintage, but the two Miocene carriages (old petrol rail motors) with their motors removed, gave the line an individuality all its own.
+Most of the engines and carriages used were of ancient vintage, but the two McKeen carriages (old petrol rail motors) with their motors removed, gave the line an individuality all its own.

-Image above: Altona Steam Train with Miocene Car and Guard’s Van, about 1925.
+Image above: Altona Steam Train with McKeen Cars and Guard’s Van, about 1925.

 Initially in 1917 there were 10 return trips per day, but no service after 7p.m.
 Today there are 33.

-Seaholme Station was constructed in 1921, the name being a winning entry in a competition held by the Land Company.
+Seaholme Station was constructed in 1920, the name being a winning entry in a competition held by the Land Company.
 Galvin station opened in 1927 near the level crossing on the Geelong-Newport line at Maidstone Street.
 Paisley stationed opened on the Geelong-Newport line near the Millers Road level crossing.